The True Inventor of Blue Jeans

 By July 1872 the two men received preliminary application approval on the patent, and on May 20, 1873 they received patent #139,121 for the “Improvement in Fastening Pocket-Openings.”

-Essentially, this patent was the birth certificate of the modern jean.
+This patent was the birth certificate of the modern jean.

 Initially, home seamstresses were used to create the product.
 As demand grew, Strauss added factory space and put Jacob Davis in charge of what eventually grew to be a factory of 450 employees.

-Oldest Apparel Trademark
+Blue Jeans: Oldest Apparel Trademark

 One other change to the pants occurred in the first year and is still part of the item today.
 When other pant makers began to imitate the “waist overalls” as they were called, Davis added a double arch of stitching on the back of the pockets; he wanted a way to distinguish the pants from the work of competitors.
 That double-stitched double arch is the oldest apparel trademark still in use today.